biraj-dahal/LetsCook/brainstorming.md

 - Pros: High demand for event planning tools, potential for monetization through event recommendations and partnerships.
 - Cons: Strong competition in the market, challenging to stand out.

+# Idea 2: LetsCook App

+## Description
+LetsCook is a mobile app that allows users to search for different recipes, view cooking procedures, save personal recipes with procedures and pictures, and seek clarification on confusing steps using an AI chatbot.

+## Category
+Food & Cooking / AI Assistance

+## Mobile
+Mobile is essential for recipe access in the kitchen, and the AI chatbot provides instant assistance to users.

+## Story
+LetsCook enhances the cooking experience by offering a comprehensive recipe database and a friendly AI chatbot to answer users' questions.
+The AI chatbot can help users with ingredient substitutions, cooking techniques, and provide personalized recommendations based on users' preferences.

+## Market
+LetsCook is designed for home cooks, food enthusiasts, and anyone looking to improve their culinary skills.
+The app can monetize through partnerships with food-related brands and in-app advertisements.

+## Habit
+Users are likely to use the app whenever they cook, making it a habitual tool in the kitchen.

+## Scope
+- Version 1 (V1) would provide access to recipes and basic cooking procedures.
+- Version 2 (V2) could include the AI chatbot feature for recipe assistance.
+- Version 3 (V3) might allow users to save their favorite recipes.
+- Version 4 (V4) could offer personalized recommendations based on users' cooking history and preferences.

+## Pros/Cons
+- Pros: Wide appeal among home cooks, integration of AI chatbot for unique value, potential for partnerships with food-related brands.
+- Cons: Competing with existing recipe apps, development complexity of the AI chatbot.

 # Idea 4: Travel Buddy and Itinerary Planner

 ## Description